 Children have a natural curiosity and easily learn through play.
 Toys built on STEM principles (science, technology, engineering, and mathematics) give children the opportunity learn about science and math while having an absolute blast.

 If you want to buy a STEM toy for that special kid in your life but are having trouble deciding which one is best, you’ve come to the right place.

-Read on for our full guide to STEM toys, and when you're ready, head to the product matrix at the top of this page to see our five favorites.
+Read our full guide to STEM toys, and when you're ready, head to our product recommendations to see our favorites.